-Smartphones, laptops, the internet, social networks.
-They have all worked their way into our daily lives.
-But unrestricted access can lead to a variety of problems.
-As parents, we need to set up safeguards so we can reap the benefits of technologies while avoiding the pitfalls.
+Smartphones, laptops, the internet, social networks have all worked their way into our daily lives.
+But unrestricted access can be trouble.
+As parents, we need to set up safeguards so we can reap the benefits of technology while avoiding the pitfalls.

 Steps for Success

 - Have one on one and family discussions

 Parents must be a credible source of information on sexuality.
 When children don’t feel like they can ask their parents, they will resort to whatever is the easiest method to get that information.
 Today, this means Google or asking Siri, and a lot of misinformation.

 The foundation for parenting the internet generation is frequent, open, honest dialogue.
 You can never start too late nor too early.
 At a young age, conversations can revolve around how your body was made by God.
 As children get older, we reveal more details of God’s plan for our sexuality.
 Look for opportunities to slip in nuggets of truth and knowledge in everyday conversations.
 Work with your child’s natural curiosity while building an ongoing conversation.